Cake Mix Rolls

-This is our current situation: we just moved here in January, and are building a house.
-While that’s happening, we’re living in a small apartment with a one-person-only-or-your-bumping-each-other kitchen.
-As such, we don’t have visitors/family over very often.
+We moved here in January and began building a house.
+While this was happening, we were living in a small apartment with a one-person-only-or-your-bumping-each-other kitchen.
+As such, we didn’t have visitors/family over very often.
 Or at all, I guess!
-My wonderful uncle and aunt, that don’t live terribly far (and on the same street our house is being built on), who live closer to our church building, have made it a habit of inviting us over for dinner after church on Sundays.
+My wonderful uncle and aunt, who live nearby, have made it a habit of inviting us over for dinner after church on Sundays.
 I can’t tell you how WONDERFUL this is!!!
 I not only love it because 1. we get to see them and spend time (they have a new baby about 4 months old, and she’s so cute!) and 2. we don’t have to wait longer to eat dinner, but also 3.
 I get to try out fun new things to bring to go along with dinner, whether a side dish or dessert.
 LOVE IT!!!

-We were having chicken enchiladas one week, and I decided that some rolls would be a great accompaniment.
-Problem was, I’d never made rolls in my life!
-I found this amazing recipe on Sugar N’ Spice Gals, and automatically thought ‘Rolls with cake mix…..who could resist that?!’
-They turned out so delicious, there was a small discussion over who got the last roll (Wonder Woman ended up with it, I think because she did the cute guilty look thing)!
+Chicken enchiladas were on the menu one week, and I decided that some rolls would be a great side dish.
+Problem was, I’d never made rolls in my life but found this amazing recipe on Sugar N’ Spice Gals, and automatically thought ‘Rolls with cake mix…..who could resist that?!’
+They turned out so delicious, there was a small discussion over who got the last roll!
+These turned out so great, I added these to my 20 Best Roll Recipes.

 - 1 1/4 cup Yellow cake mix